Bandera de Estados Unidos

 Staff sexual harassment includes repeated verbal comments or gestures of a sexual nature to an inmate by staff.
 Such statements include—

-Sexual victimization as reported by youth in juvenile facilities
+Sexual victimization as reported by inmates in jails and prisons or youth in juvenile facilities

-Sexual victimization includes any forced sexual activity with another youth (nonconsensual sexual acts and other sexual contacts) and all sexual activity with facility staff.
+Sexual victimization reported by inmates or youth includes any forced or coerced sexual acts or activity with another inmate or youth and any sexual acts or activity with facility staff.